WHY WE FORGET

 3. Psychological reasons:

-It’s easier to remember unpleasant experiences.
-This is especially true for pessimistic people.
-Likewise, uninteresting concepts are difficult to remember.
+Motivated forgetting – it is easier to remember unpleasant things than pleasant ones; this is especially true for pessimistic people.
+Likewise, uninteresting concepts, ideas or memories are more difficult to remember than pleasant or unpleasant ones.

-According to famous psychologist Sigmund Freud, unpleasant experiences often never become part of the subconscious.
-This concept is known as active forgetting.
+According to famous psychologist Sigmund Freud, unpleasant things are often pushed away and stopped from entering the conscious.
+This concept is known as motivated forgetting through either repression (subconscious act) or suppression (conscious act).

 Re-learning forgotten concepts is easier than learning new ones.
 This is even true years after something is forgotten.
 In fact, forgotten memories are often reflected in actions and attitudes.
 Even though most college graduates forget a majority of the concepts they learned during college, it’s still advantageous to obtain higher education since learned concepts are often reflected in personality.